fifth-postulate/postscript-whisperer/workshop/guide/src/tool/hello-world.md

 ```

 ## Celebrate 🎉
-With a line drawn on the page, you are wel on your way to becoming a master of PostScript!
+With a line drawn on the page, you are well on your way to becoming a master of PostScript!

 ## Final Thoughts
 ### showpage